 The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
 The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
 Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.
-The long-term expected real rate of return for the Bond Index Investment Pool as of December 31, 2017 (the valuation date) is 1.5%.
+The long-term expected real rate of return for the Bond Index Investment Pool as of June 30, 2019 is 1.4%.

 Actuarial valuations of the plans involve estimates of the value of reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and the healthcare cost trend.
+The results of the valuations fluctuate from year to year as actual experience differs from assumptions.
+This includes demographic experiences (i.e., mortality and retirement) that differ from expected.
+This also includes financial experiences (i.e., member medical costs and contributions) that vary from expected trends.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.

-The actuarial assumptions used for RHBF are consistent with those used to value the pension benefits of e based on the most recent pension valuations available.
+The actuarial assumptions used for RHBF are consistent with those used to value the pension benefits of the TSERS where appropriate.
+These assumptions are based on the most recent pension valuations available.
 The discount rate used for RHBF reflects a pay-as-you-go approach.